Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video

 Here's a different approach to getting out besides turning in or turning away from your partner.
-The bridge-and-roll escape is likely to either be a very strong position for you, or else one you only use on occasion, but either way, it's a great move to integrate into your overall BJJ game.
+The bridge-and-roll escape is likely to either be a very strong position for you or one you only use on occasion, but either way, it's a great move to integrate into your overall BJJ game.

 Getting the Grips

 First, hug your partner's biceps with your hand (right hand, if your partner is on your right side).
 Next, drop your elbow back down across your partner's hips, creating a solid defensive frame (so they can't advance their hips forward).
 Now bring your left arm across your partner's head, almost as though you are inviting a head and arm choke.
 Assuming you are properly controlling the inside arm, they won't be able to finish the choke, so there's little to worry about with this particular defensive posture.

 Once you have the proper grips in place, you are good to go with the roll.
 However, there's an additional posture requirement that needs to be met, and it is best met during the move itself.
 Start to walk your feet around your partner, heading toward a north/south position.
 As you begin to walk, the real thing you want to pay attention to is where your inside elbow ends up.
 You need to be able to lift their far hip with your elbow, so keep walking in the direction of north/south until you have this.
 Once your forearm or elbow us under their far hip, you can bridge to lift their hips off the ground (note that the belt grip does help some here, but it's only a force multiplier for the elbow/forearm that needs to lift the far hip.
 Finally, as your partner begins to go over, simply follow them by latching on to them.
 Use as little of your own energy as possible during the execution of the roll, and stay tight to your partner the entire time so that you have a solid side control position upon the finish.